• Summary

 In NYSLERS, this benefit improvement will be funded by (1) billing a

-past service cost to cover retrospective benefit increases and (2)
+one-time charge to cover retrospective benefit increases and (2)

 increasing the billing rates charged annually to cover prospective bene-